Air India crash investigation finds fuel switches cut off moments before impact

 The preliminary report also does not say how the switch could have flipped to the cutoff position on the June 12 London-bound flight from the Indian city of Ahmedabad.

+US aviation safety expert John Cox said a pilot would not be able to accidentally move the fuel switches that feed the engines.
+"You can't bump them and they move," he said.

+Flipping to cutoff almost immediately cuts the engines.
+It is most often used to turn engines off once a plane has arrived at its airport gate and in certain emergency situations, such as an engine fire.
+The report does not indicate there was any emergency requiring an engine cutoff.

-"At this stage of investigation, there are no recommended actions to Boeing 787-8 and/or GE GEnx-1B engine operators and manufacturers,” the report said.
+"At this stage of investigation, there are no recommended actions to Boeing 787-8 and/or GE GEnx-1B engine operators and manufacturers" India's Aircraft Accident Investigation Bureau said.

+Air India, Boeing and GE Aerospace did not respond immediately to requests for comment.

 The agency, an office under India's civil aviation ministry, is leading the probe into the world's deadliest aviation accident in a decade.